yugyogeshpawar/yt_tutorial_terraform/7th-variable-default-value/readme.md

 <h1 align="center">default = "World"</h1>

-now we can see that the default value
+now we can see that the default value using the following command

  ```sh
     terraform plan